icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [Unreadit/Entrepreneur](https://unread.it/n/entrepreneur/).
 Cutting edge news regarding entrepreneurship, growth, investing and startups sourced from the best Reddit posts.
 - [Tech Productivity](https://techproductivity.co/).
 Tech Productivity is a short weekly newsletter for tech professionals (programmers, developers, designers, etc).
 Each issue includes a brief list of productivity-related tools, articles, and other resources that can help workers in various tech-related fields be more productive.
 - [Dev Updates](https://mailchi.mp/f59beeac6b9b/devupdates).
 A weekly newsletter focussing on latest in mobile, web, AI, UI/UX, jobs/carrers and anything related to developers and the industry.
+- [Solo Founder](http://solofounder.dev/).
+A weekly newsletter focused on startups founded by solo founders.
+We feature interviews with different founders each week along with curating a handful of links of tools and resources to help founders grow their businesses.
+- [Trending Projects](https://www.trendingprojects.com/) A weekly email showcasing trending projects on GitHub.

 ## License